Want to know what bird names that start with K? You’ve arrived at the proper location.

 2. Kaempfer’s Tody-Tyrant

-The Kaempfer’s Tody-Tyrant was only known with two specimens up until the 1990s is what makes it so unusual.
+The Kaempfer’s Tody-Tyrant was only known with two specimens until the 1990s, which makes it so unusual.

-Lives in Southeastern Brazil, protected by law in its native Brazil and recognized as an endangered species in the United States.
+It lives in Southeastern Brazil, is protected by law in its native Brazil, and is recognized as an endangered species in the United States.

 It typically grows to around four inches and is recognized for its olive-green hue.